Dos-creator/dosclips.com/README.md

 # dosclips.com
-This is the repository for https://dosclips.com (my first website)
+This is the repository for [https://dosclips.com](https://dosclips.com), my first website.
+### Project Details

-  dosclips.com – University Project
+* **Project:** dosclips.com – University Project
-  Version: 4
+* **Version:** 4
+* **Runs on:** Amazon Linux
+### Description
-  Description: A fun, simple site for sharing gaming clips with an embedded YouTube video player, submission form, and like/dislike functionality using JavaScript.
+A fun and simple site for sharing gaming clips featuring:
+* Embedded YouTube video player
+* Submission form
+* Like/dislike functionality implemented with JavaScript
+The website leverages YouTube and Google Forms to handle storage and data collection, helping to keep costs low while maintaining effectiveness.
-Project by Dos
+**Project by Dos**